smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 --- abstract

-This document describes the Applicability and Manageability considerations for providing throughput guidance to application endpoints in telecommunications service provider networks supporting the Standard Communication with Network Elements (SCONE) protocol.
+This document describes the Applicability and Manageability considerations for providing throughput guidance to application endpoints.
+This guidance is specifically addressed within the context of telecommunications service provider networks utilizing the Standard Communication with Network Elements (SCONE) protocol.

 --- middle